tzi/chewing-grid.css/README.md

 Browser compatibility
 --------

-ChewingGrid have some workarounds to improve compatibility:
+chewing-grid have some workarounds to improve compatibility:

  * **no `-webkit-` prefix:**
  Safari does not handle `flex-wrap` property when a flex item has a `min-width` and a percent `flex-basis`.